collaborative-robotics/documentation/docs/pages/introduction.rst

   device (leader) to teleoperate any follower robot

-  * Teleoperation over high-speed links, for example when leader and follwer are controlled from same computer or from computers with high-speed local connection
+  * Teleoperation over high-speed links, for example when leader and follower are controlled from same computer or from computers with high-speed local connection

   * Teleoperation with lower-quality channels, such as over the